 - Type Product Order Details in the Library Component Title text box, keep the default component type Table (Group Above), then select OK.

-- In the Data screen, select WorldWideSalesBV and select Next.
+- In the Data screen of the Table Wizard dialog box, select WorldWideSalesBV and select Next.

 - In the Display Screen, drag the following fields one by one to display in the table: Order ID, Quantity, Unit Price, and Total.
 Select Next.